Quick Setup with Profiles

 http://localhost:7007/api/auth/gitlab/handler/frame - Select scopes:

-read_user,read_repository,write_repository,openid,profile,email - Copy the Application ID and Secret
+read_user,read_repository,write_repository,openid,profile,email - Copy the Application ID (→

 Azure DevOps Token